How to Pay a 1099 Independent Contractor

 2. Get them the money

-When you’re paying independent contractors, you’re generally not withholding taxes before you give them the money and they’re not receiving employee benefits such as health insurance.
+When you’re paying independent contractors, you’re generally not withholding taxes before you give them the money, and they’re not receiving employee benefits such as health insurance.
 They take care of their own taxes before and during tax return time.
-However, based on the number of hours you’re using the contractors (especially if the have a retainer with you for an ongoing period of time) and other factors related to following labor laws, you may choose to use a staffing agency that is hiring and paying contractors on W-2s and handling payroll taxes.
+However, based on the number of hours you’re using the contractors (especially if they have a retainer with you for an ongoing period of time) and other factors related to following labor laws, you may choose to use a staffing agency that is hiring and paying contractors on W-2s and handling payroll taxes.

 3. Pay any backup withholding that you withheld to the IRS